ForgeBYTES/AnvilELF/README.md

 **From raw bytes to forged ELF — crafted with purist OOP.**

-AnvilELF is a purist object-oriented tool for ELF binary parsing, inspection, and modification.
+AnvilELF is a purist object-oriented lab for ELF binary parsing, inspection, and modification.
 It is built with **SOLID principles**, **full test coverage**, and a strong focus on **maintainability**.

 ![AnvilELF CLI in action](media/cli_preview.gif)